Car stereo screens go extra large!

 Is a floating touchscreen display right for you?

 Because the touchscreen display of these special stereos "floats" in front of your dash, it’s important to evaluate the layout of your air vents and any other controls around where your radio lives.
 No dash layout is the same.
-So, receivers with oversized screens, like the Sony shown below, prioritize adjustability.
+So, car stereos with oversized screens, like the Sony shown below, prioritize adjustability.

 When you install your stereo, you'll have angle, depth, and height adjustability so you can secure the perfect fit.
 It's important to note that these adjustments must be done before your stereo is affixed to any dash kit you'll be using.
 You won't be able to easily adjust it after the fact, so you'll want to think about the layout as you do the installation.